MSc International Accounting and Financial Management

 This module is concerned with the design and functioning of accounting information for decision making, control and performance management in various organisations from a theoretical, applied and strategic context.
-It aims to encourage students to: (1) appreciate the contribution and value of management accountants and their various inputs into the strategic planning process, (2) interpret and evaluate financial and non-financial management accounting information and to be able to comprehend the managerial implications arising, (3) understand the difficulties, limitations and problems associated with using management accounting information, and (4) be able to apply management accounting techniques in a manner that is transferable into employment (work situations).
-THIS MODULE IS ONLY AVAILABLE TO NBS MSC STUDENTS
+It aims to encourage students to: (1) appreciate the contribution and value of management accountants and their various inputs into the strategic planning process; (2) interpret and evaluate financial and non-financial management accounting information and to be able to comprehend the managerial implications arising; (3) understand the difficulties, limitations and problems associated with using management accounting information; and (4) be able to apply management accounting techniques in a manner that is transferable into employment (work situations).

 MANAGING PEOPLE AND ORGANISATIONS